By Holly Reaney

 A traditional bathroom is one that tends to feature white ceramicware, a roll-top bath and copper or brass faucets rather than chrome.
 Walls can either be painted in soft colors, like cream, taupe and gray, or can equally feature deeper, moody shades like plums and emeralds.
 Natural materials whether marble tiles or a stone basin are also a favorite features, adding personality to the space.

 See: Traditional decorating ideas – inspiration for stylish, timeless interiors

 1. Create the perfect place to relax with a moody color scheme

 Combining a deep emerald shade reminiscent of traditional metro tiles with an on-trend scalloped design, these Fish Scale green tiles from Otto Tiles reflect the light from the copper bath, creating a dreamy backdrop for luxuriating.
 The tiles are complemented by its handmade Birds design.
-Inspired by the Amazon rainforest, the hardwearing ceramic tiles are the perfect, waterproof way to add a statement print to your traditional bathroom.
+Inspired by the Amazon rainforest, the hardwearing ceramic tiles are the perfect, waterproof way to add a statement print to your traditional bathroom ideas list.

 2. Add opulence to a traditional bathroom with a double console basin

 Symmetry in interior design is a neat trick you can use within your traditional bathroom ideas because it creates a balanced look that's practical, too.
 Here, symmetry and practicality combine within a twin basin, providing more than enough space for both you and your partner to get ready in the morning.